-When the Intoxilyzer is calibrated, the test solution used cannot miss the mark for the required temperature by more than one fifth of one degree, or the calibration is not accurate.
-The temperature of human body can fluctuate by several degrees according to its surrounding temperature, activity level and/or health status.
+When the Intoxilyzer is calibrated, the test solution used cannot miss the mark for the required temperature by more than one-fifth of one degree, or the calibration is inaccurate.
+The temperature of the human body can fluctuate by several degrees according to its surrounding temperature, activity level, and health status.
 An elevated temperature will cause the Intoxilyzer to give an elevated BAC result!

-Because attacking the faulty “science” employed by the Intoxilyzer 8000 involves matters of human physiology and the behavior of liquids and solids at the particle level, it may be necessary to hire an expert in order to effectively refute evidence of a BAC figure provided by the Intoxilyzer 8000 during a DUI trial.
-Chris has access to the right experts for defending your DUI case.
-He also knows how to effectively cross-examine experts presented by the sate.
+Because attacking the faulty “science” employed by the Intoxilyzer 8000 involves matters of human physiology and the behavior of liquids and solids at the particle level, it may be necessary to hire an expert to effectively refute evidence of a BAC figure provided by the Intoxilyzer 8000 during a DUI trial.
+Chris has access to the right experts to defend your DUI case.
+He also knows how to cross-examine experts presented by the state effectively.

-Sometimes challenging the Inoxilyzer results on the basis of science is not necessary.
-Many times it is possible to have the BAC reading excluded from the evidence available to the state attorney for proving a driver was DUI.
-Chris is familiar with the legal issues surrounding the admissibility of breath test results, and knows how to maximize the potential for keeping this evidence out of your DUI case.
-Succeeding in a legal challenge to the BAC result can go a long way towards negotiating a reduced charge and/or penalty or dismissal.
+Sometimes challenging the Inoxilyzer results based on science is not necessary.
+In some cases it is possible to have the BAC reading excluded from the evidence available to the state attorney for proving a driver was DUI.
+Chris is familiar with the legal issues surrounding the admissibility of breath test results and knows how to maximize the potential for keeping this evidence out of your DUI case.
+Succeeding in a legal challenge to the BAC result can go a long way toward negotiating a reduced charge and penalty or dismissal.

-The state attorney does not have to present evidence of a quantified BAC in order to convict someone of DUI.
-Florida law allows for a DUI conviction when it is proven that at the time of driving the defendant was under the influence of alcohol or a chemical/controlled substance to the extent that his/her �normal faculties� were impaired.
+The state attorney does not have to present evidence of a quantified BAC to convict someone of a DUI.
+Florida law allows for a DUI conviction when it is proven that at the time of driving, the defendant was under the influence of alcohol or a chemical/controlled substance to the extent that his/her �normal faculties� were impaired.

-The suspensions mentioned above are administrative suspensions that are separate from license suspensions that result from a DUI conviction.
+The suspensions mentioned above are administrative suspensions separate from license suspensions resulting from a DUI conviction.
 So being charged with a DUI actually puts your driver’s license in jeopardy on two fronts; one in a civil arena (administrative proceeding) and another in the criminal court (your DUI case).

-Use this link to access more information on License suspensions for refusals and conviction for DUI. http://www.flhsmv.gov/ddl/duilaws.html
+Use this link to access more information on License suspensions for refusals and convictions for DUI. http://www.flhsmv.gov/ddl/duilaws.html

 10 Day Rule

 A suspension for an alleged refusal OR test result of .08 or higher can be challenged if an administrative hearing is requested within 10 days of arrest.
-It is absolutely crucial if you are arrested for DUI that you or your DUI attorney file the appropriate documents within this time period.
-There are many benefits to requesting the administrative hearing in addition to the possibility that you will get your license back, with no administrative suspension imposed.
+If you are arrested for DUI, you or your DUI attorney must file the appropriate documents within this period.
+There are many benefits to requesting the administrative hearing, in addition to the possibility that you will get your license back with no administrative suspension imposed.

 Chris hopes the preceding discussion has helped you to understand a few of the issues many DUI cases present.
 This information is by no means an exhaustive treatment of those topics that are addressed.
-There are many facets of DUI law, evidence and DUI defense strategy that are not mentioned due to the constraints of time and space.
+Many facets of DUI law, evidence and defense strategy are not mentioned due to time and space constraints.